markjbrown/cosmos-global-distribution-demos/README.md

 ### 4. Multi-Master Conflict Resolution

-This test shows the Last Write Wins and Merge Procedure conflict resolution modes as well as "Async" mode where conflicts are written to the Conflicts Feed.
+This test generates conflicts and demonstrates conflict resolution for Last Write Wins, Custom Merge Procedure, and "Async" conflict resolution modes where conflicts are written to the conflicts feed and then read and resolved.

+### 5. Multi-Master Failover

+This test conducts a failover in the SDK client in Multi-Master mode by adding a firewall rule in Windows to block the ip address for the region being read from.
+Note: This requires the application runs on Windows 10.

 ## Provisioning Cosmos DB accounts